 I admit I grew up with three brothers, so being the mom of sisters fighting is a whole new world for me.
 I know my girls love each other underneath it all, but getting THEM to believe that started to feel like a challenge.

 The most important thing in communication is hearing what isn’t being said.
 The art of reading between the lines is a life long quest of the wise. ― Shannon L. Alder

 How to Stop Sibling Fighting

-To kick-start this adventure in kindness I strongly recommend you start with from this short video from Playful Learning.
-This really sets the stage for success:
+To kick-start this adventure in kindness I strongly recommend learning these two terms from Playful Learning.
+This will set the stage for success:

 ― Mariah, CEO of Playful Learning

 Just being able to use terms from this lesson allowed the girls to communicate better.

 1. Teach fighting kids how to be nice to one another with one of these FREE PRINTABLES.

 Once your kids have the tools they need for success, your next step is to create or print a "Sweetness Chart."
 Here are a few of my favorite (and free) printable heart mandalas.